Ancient-Wisdom.Co.Uk

 "It is quite useless looking for existing fragments, however old, of roads which may remain from the first track, although, as we shall see, some bits may form useful indications of its site.
 The changes from early days have been so many in the matter of roads.
 We must therefore clear our minds, not only of what we think of roads, even Roman ones, but of our surmises, and begin again." - Alfred Watkins (4)

-But this explanation by no means completes the modern definition, as we cannot say for example that an ancient alignment of ten stones is a ley line, however old they are.
+This explanation by no means completes the modern definition of a ley-line, as we cannot say for example that all alignments of stones are ley-lines, however old they are.
 Nor does it follow that all ancient sites were aligned deliberately, even those that appear to have been.

 Alfred Watkins, the modern founding father on the subject, created the first basic set of guidelines in order to describe ley-lines according to his perception.
-As we have learnt more about ley lines, so we have had to adapt these original guidelines in order to explain our findings, whilst keeping to the context with Watkin's original ideas.
+As we have learned more about ley lines, so we have had to adapt these original guidelines in order to explain our findings, whilst keeping to the context with Watkins' original ideas.

-We can gauge the strength of a ley-line according to its length, accuracy of deviation, number of ley-markers and their individual significance.
+We can therefore begin to gauge the strength of a ley-line according to its length, accuracy of deviation, number of ley-markers and their individual significance.
 We can also separate ley lines into basic categories such as astronomical, funerary, geometric etc, as the following examples illustrate:

 (Return to the top)